Non-Abelian discrete Toda chains and related lattices: Main results

 where $\alpha$ is an arbitrary abelian parameter.
 Since the equation is one-dimensional and autonomous, its linearization is given by an isospectral Lax pair.
 We present them together with several explicit examples in Subsection \ref{sec:ncsomos}.

-It is known that there exists a connection between Somos-$N$ like sequence and $q$-\Painleve equation \cite{hone2014discrete}.
+It is known that there exists a connection between Somos-$N$ like sequences and $q$-\Painleve equations \cite{hone2014discrete}.
 An implementation of the non-autonomous parameter in commutative Somos-$N$ sequences is described in Subsection \ref{sec:somoslikeseq}.
 Note that the method introduced in \cite{hone2014discrete} is not suitable in the non-abelian case.
 In order to extend this link to the non-commutative case, we have first implement a non-autonomous parameter in the \ref{eq:2ddToda_0} and then use the plane-wave reduction.
 It allows us, on the hand, to obtain a non-autonomous Somos-$N$ like equation, but, on the other hand, the corresponding Lax pair remains unknown.
-Let us stress out that one-dimensional non-autonomous systems have no longer an isospectral Lax pair and one needs to use a Zakharov-Shabat type pair.
+Let us stress that one-dimensional non-autonomous systems no longer have an isospectral Lax pair and one needs to use a Zakharov-Shabat type pair.

 A non-autonomous non-abelian Somos-$N$ equation derived in Subsection \ref{sec:qPainleve} is given by